 - Your washbasin should be at a height of at least 85 to 95 cm above floor level.

 - You should leave a minimum of 30 cm free on each side of the toilet to make sure there's space to move around if it's near a wall.

 - Mirrors should be at around 1.60 metres high on average, but for a tailor-made installation you should think about the height of users and the mirror itself.

 - If you're installing a bidet, make sure it's at least 20 cm from the toilet.

 - Always leave at least 70 cm around the bath or shower.

 Ideas for optimising space in the bathroom

-In this episode of nkStudio, which you will find on our Instagram IGTV channel, Mónica Diago tells us how to design small bathrooms.
+In this episode of nkStudio, which you will find on our Instagram channel, Mónica Diago gives us ideas for designing a small bathroom.
 Learn bathroom design from the experts with our nkStudio project!